rcapozza/wear-body/README.md

 # wear-body
-modify lammps to change particle shape
+modify BODY in lammps to change particle shape
-This is a test to check how this works ...
-I have changed this and that ...